Skip to main content

 Workflows delivers by default when running on a "release branch", which it considers to be either "^main$" and "^master$".

-This can be configured in the condition property within a rule by setting branches.
+You can configure the condition property within a rule by setting branches.
 This property also supports a tags attribute that applies the same delivery behaviour, but based on the git tag that triggered the build.

-Note that the expression is always treated as a regular expression, and will be automatically wrapped with ^ and $ if not included.
+Aspect always treats the expression as a regular expression, and is automatically wrapped with ^ and $ if not included.

 For example: